DwinaTech/cakesApp/README.md

 - Admin mode allow admin to add new cake, delete cake, edit cake and dispaly full details of the cake.
 - Customer mode allow her/him to browser list of cakes, display full details of the cake and select cake with specified number of the cake.
 - The app also includes favorite cakes list page which allow customer to add her/his favorite cakes with ability to delete them.

+## The technologies used:
+- HTML
+- CSS
+- React.js
+- API created with Node.js

 ## Home page screen shortcut:

 ### Select display mode: